Guide | How to Decant Wine

 However, you should be aware that this method may have some disadvantages:

-Although the best way to decant a wine is to use a decanter, if you do not have one at home, you can always use very affordable alternatives.
+Although the best way to decant a wine is to use a decanter, if you do not have one at home you always have the option of using very affordable alternatives.
 Below, we will tell you about 3 of them:

-Grab the Glasses: You will need two large glasses for this method.
-First, you will need to pour the wine into one of the glasses, then pass it from one glass to the other 10 to 15 times before pouring it back into the bottle.
+• Large wine glasses: For this method you will need two large glasses.
+First, you will need to pour the wine into one of the glasses, and then pass the wine from one glass to the other 10 to 15 times before pouring it back into the bottle.
 Make sure you have previously cleaned the bottle of sediment.

-Grab a Pitcher or Carafe: This method is similar to the previous one, but instead of using glasses, you will have to use glass jugs.
-The jugs should have wide mouths, so you will have to perform the process fewer times.
+• Glass jugs: This method is quite similar to the previous one, but instead of using glasses you will have to use glass jugs.
+It is advisable that the jugs have wide mouths, so you will have to perform the process fewer times.

 For how long to decant wine?